Why We Introduced a Code of Conduct for Litmus Live0

 But, that doesn’t mean we don’t need a code of conduct.

 Unfortunately, the stats on harassment being reported are dismal.
-For a variety of understandable reasons, victims of harassment are hesitant or afraid to come forward.
+For a variety of understandable reasons, those subject to harassment are hesitant or afraid to come forward.
 We aim to encourage the opposite: The swift and confidential reporting of any disrespectful behavior.

 As a company, we value safety, honesty, inclusiveness, and diversity.
 And we’re proud that these values are reflected in the community we’ve helped grow.
 It’s important for us to continue to encourage those values, especially at live events where interactions between people are many and varied.